NRAR’s overall approach to regulating the use of the state’s water resources is informed by our vision: sustainable and fair water regulation for NSW.

 We are a firm but fair regulator.
-We prefer to educate and empower water users to comply with the rules, but we will act decisively against those who willfully and recklessly disregard the law.
+We prefer to educate and empower water users to comply with the rules.
+However, we will act decisively against those who wilfully and recklessly disregard the law.

 Our approach to regulation